skycoin/services/hardware-wallet/README.md

 The [go-api-for-hardware-wallet](https://github.com/skycoin/services/tree/master/hardware-wallet/go-api-for-hardware-wallet) defines functions that act as code example to communicate with the firmware using a golang code.

-Follow up [this file](https://github.com/skycoin/services/blob/master/hardware-wallet/Project-advancement.md) to keep track of project advancement.
+Follow up [the wiki](https://github.com/skycoin/services/wiki/Hardware-wallet-project-advancement) to keep track of project advancement.